rreece/rreece.github.io/philosophy-reading-list/index.md

 I'm happy to collaborate with others, to learn with and be encouraged by them.
 Bellow is a list of works I'd like to either read for the first time (most of them) or understand better.
-Suggestions or initiatives to start a reading group for any of the following---is very welcome.
+Suggestions or initiatives to start a reading group for any of the following---are very welcome.

 -   email: <img class="email" src="img/my_email.png" alt="my email address"/>